 We teach from the heart, with joy and enthusiasm.
 In a Culture of Safety-run karate class you will never run out of challenges, but you will always have a community at your back as you face these challenges.
 Whatever your age, whatever your fitness level, we’re here to help you find your strongest, most confident, and most empowered self.

 How will you keep me and my family safe during Covid-19 while providing quality instruction?

-As we begin to gain more certainty about the potential risks and safety of indoor spaces for physical activity, we will explore further in-person options such as an indoor space with rigorous hygiene and cleaning protocols –ideally as soon as September.
-But for your safety, for the foreseeable future, there will always be a remote class option.
-In-person classes will be in addition to, not in replacement of, the safer remote option.
+For your safety, for the foreseeable future, there will always be a remote class option.
 We recognize that not all bodies can healthily risk in-person class and that those who care for at-risk folks can’t risk exposure.
 We will always support your choice to prioritize the safety of yourself, your loved one, and others.
+We are also happy to arrange private classes (either remote or in-person outdoors or indoors) to ensure everyone has access to karate while making sure their safety needs are met.

 All of our classes, remote or otherwise, are team-taught by Senpai Amy and Senpai Kyren (who cohabitate).
 With two dedicated teachers, we have options for leading both remote and in-person classes that many fitness classes can’t provide.
 For instance, having instructors facing different directions so that you (or your child) can follow along from the viewpoint that best helps them learn (mirroring, or facing the same direction).
 Additionally, with two instructors, one teacher can serve as the primary leader demonstrating techniques, while the other watches, providing one-on-one or group feedback and coaching.
 With this system, you will benefit from instruction and feedback from two highly experienced teachers in the comfort and safety of your own home.